heremaps/harp.gl/docs/GettingStartedGuide.md

        // for this example, it is assumed that app is server from project root
     decoderUrl: "harp-gl-decoders.bundle.js"
        // note, this URL may vary depending on configuration of webpack
-       // for this example, it is assumed that webpack emits bundles to '/dist' });
+       // for this example, it is assumed that webpack emits bundles to project root });
 ```